WengYiNing/Auralytics/README.md

 ## 🚀 Running the Project

+This project requires an `.env` file to run.
+Before starting the application, please make sure to create the `.env` file.

+(Make sure to add .env to .gitignore to avoid committing sensitive information)

+**Steps**
+1. Copy `.env.example` to create a new `.env` file in both frontend and backend folders.
+2. Edit the .env file and configure the necessary values.

-Auralytics can be started using two different methods:
+After creating .env, Auralytics can be started using two different methods:

 ### **Option 1: Using Docker**
 1. Clone the repository: